Mount Mugga Mugga Nature Reserve

-The reserve is habitat for woodland birds including the Diamond Firetail (Stagonopleura guttata) and Speckled Warbler (Pyrrholaemus saggitatus), and there are records of the vulnerable Little Eagle Eagle (Hieraaetus morphnoides) nesting sites.
+The reserve is habitat for woodland birds including the Diamond Firetail (Stagonopleura guttata) and Speckled Warbler (Pyrrholaemus saggitatus), and there are records of vulnerable Little Eagle (Hieraaetus morphnoides) nesting sites.

 The vulnerable Pink-tailed Worm Lizard (Aprasia parapulchella) is also found in the reserve.

 Isaacs Ridge/Mount Mugga Mugga ParkCare conducts regular activities such as weeding, tree planting and maintenance, interpretive walks and mapping of rabbit warrens.
 For further information visit the ParkCare Initiative page.

 Access is off Mugga Lane, Wallangara Street, Keyar Street, Akame Circuit and Callemonda Rise.

 Note: If you have difficulty accessing the information in this map please contact Access Canberra on 13 22 81.

 Canberra Nature Park is made up of 37 nature reserves ranging from bushland hills to some of the best examples of lowland native grassland and endangered ecological community of Yellow Box-Red Gum Grassy Woodland left in Australia.
 The ACT Parks and Conservation Service is responsible for managing Canberra Nature Park.
 For more information visit the Canberra Nature Park webpage.

 The management of Canberra Nature Park is greatly assisted by a group of volunteers called ParkCare.
 ParkCare volunteers undertake a variety of activities including seed collection, plant propagation, tree planting, weed removal, erosion control, vegetation mapping and recording, water quality monitoring, raising community awareness and the maintenance and restoration of heritage places.